vonderwoman/code-challenges/datascience/README.md

  pip install -r requirements.txt
  ```

-In order to succesfully do this coding challenge you will need to  have a gmail [account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp) to enter the [google cloude console](https://console.cloud.google.com) where you can create your first project.
-Google might keep trying to get you to sign up for their free trial but you can safely ignore that, our challenge works with the Sandbox version.
+In order to succesfully do this coding challenge you will need to  have a gmail [Account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp) to enter the [google cloude console](https://console.cloud.google.com) where you can create your first project.
+Google might keep trying to get you to sign up for their free trial but you can safely ignore that, our challenge works with the [Sandbox version](https://cloud.google.com/bigquery/docs/sandbox).

-Next you will need to run
+Once youfinisehd setting up your project you you will need to run

 ```